vsoch/os/README.md

 ![img/3-lower-memory.png](img/3-lower-memory.png)

 In computer speak, the BIOS is putting the Boot Sector at `0x7C00` (remember that `0x` indicates it's a hexidecaimal address, and since we have 16 characters we go from 123...def)

-Open the file boot_sect_memory.asm

-First, we will define the X as data, with a label:

 I loaded the file into a graphical hex editor on my local machine to look at the hex from the compiled binary!